-Homemade weed killer sprays not only help you kill all the bad weeds in your garden, they also save you money – and without the use of toxic chemicals.
+Homemade weed killers not only help you kill all the bad weeds in your garden, they also save you money—and without the use of toxic chemicals.

-While some weeds can actually be very good to have in and around your garden, many will steal nutrients from the soil that your crops, herbs, and medicinal plants need in order to thrive.
-Pulling weeds by hand to remove them is constant and back-breaking work.
+While some weeds can be very good to have in your garden, most will steal nutrients from the soil—nutrients your plants need in order to thrive.
+You could try pulling them, but pulling weeds by hand is endless backbreaking work.

-Unfortunately, all that work can be in vain because many varieties of weeds possess very deep roots.
-Many times, what you are pulling is just the visible surface weed, leaving the roots intact in the ground, free to continue thieving nutrients from your crops.
+All that work can be in vain because many weeds have deep roots.
+Oftentimes, what you are pulling is just the visible surface weed, leaving the roots intact, free to continue thieving nutrients from your crops.

-Using natural or nearly natural ingredients to thwart weeds gives the gardener complete control over what is being sprayed or applied to the weeds, as well as what is being infused on the plants which they’ll be serving to their loved ones after the harvest.
+Using natural ingredients gives the gardener complete control over what is being sprayed on the weeds, as well as what is being infused on the plants which they’ll be serving to their loved ones after the harvest.

-Most of the homemade weed killer sprays on this list will cost less than $1 to make, and you’ll have enough to treat several large garden rows of weeds.
+Most of the weed killers on this list will cost less than $1 to make, and you’ll have enough to treat several large rows of weeds.

 While the baking soda will not kill either harmful or beneficial bugs, it can kill or scorch plants.
 Carefully sprinkle directly onto the weeds on days when there is barely any wind and rain is not in the forecast.

-This homemade weed killer works incredibly well, but I can only use it in growing plots that neither our domestic pets nor our livestock have access to.
-Borax is NOT boric acid, but it is toxic to animals when ingested…that is why I often mix it with sugar to attract and kill ants and mice.
+This one works incredibly well, but I can only use it in growing plots that neither our domestic pets nor our livestock have access to.
+Borax is NOT boric acid, but it is toxic to animals when ingested.
+That’s why I often mix it with sugar to attract and kill ants and mice.